-At the beginning of the past century union activity developed thrivingly.
+At the beginning of the past century, union activity developed thrivingly.
 A school was started in the village in 1922 and was closed in 1953.
 The former schoolhouse is located in a beautiful pinewood near the sea.
-In the cultural and educational history of Estonia, the building has been mentioned in conjunction with writers Jüri and Ülo Tuulik.
-Their father Karl Tuulik, who was also the headmaster of the school, set on foot the social and educational life.
-During the Russian occupation, the school building was used as a base for the Tallinn’s 46th art-biased secondary school’s summer training.
+In Estonia’s cultural and educational history, the building has been mentioned in conjunction with writers Jüri and Ülo Tuulik.
+Their father, Karl Tuulik, who was also the headmaster of the school, set on foot the social and educational life.
+During the Russian occupation, the school building was used for Tallinn’s 46th art-biased secondary school’s summer training.

-The joint action and work traditions of the village ceased in 1944 when many of the 300 villagers escaped abroad.
+The village’s joint action and work traditions ceased in 1944 when many of the 300 villagers escaped abroad.
 At the time of the Soviet occupation (1944–1991), Kaberneeme was joined with a collective farm.

-There is a group of thatched-roofed summerhouses close to the border of the village.
+There is a group of thatched-roofed summerhouses close to the village’s border.
 Locals know the area under the name of Rooküla or “reed village”.
 Those houses date back to the end of the 1970s.
 Kaberneeme Vacation House is located here as well.